pevma/AAIS/README.rst

 =====

 A python based Auto Adjust Inventory for Suricata IDS/IPS/NSM.
-The idea is to be able to collect useful for Suricata information at start up and
+The idea is to be able to collect useful for Suricata information at start up and document that in a yaml inventory file.